ronaldroe/okcoders-python-fastapi/README.md

 ### Lesson 4 - Address API, Database Relationships

 In this lesson, we will design the relationship between addresses and users and create the necessary API endpoints for address CRUD.

+We will also design and implement endpoints for assigning and unassigning addresses to users